observIQ/bindplane-agent/exporter/chronicleexporter/README.md

 - sql_server

 If the `attributes["chronicle_log_type"]` field is present in the log, we will use its value in the payload instead of the automatic detection or the `log_type` in the config.

+### Namespace and Ingestion Labels

-If the `attributes["chronicle_namespace"]` field is present in the log, we will use its value in the payload.
+If the `attributes["chronicle_namespace"]` field is present in the log, we will use its value in the payload instead of the `namespace` in the config.

-If there are nested fields in `attributes["chronicle_ingestion_label"]`, we will use the values in the payload.
+If there are nested fields in `attributes["chronicle_ingestion_label"]`, we will use the values in the payload instead of the `ingestion_labels` in the config.

 ## Credentials